OfficeDev/office-js-docs-pr/docs/testing/application-specific-api-error-handling.md

 # Error handling with the application-specific JavaScript APIs

-When you build an add-in using the [application-specific Office JavaScript APIs](../develop/application-specific-api-model.md), be sure to include error handling logic to account for Configure your Office Add-in to use a shared runtime errors.
+When you build an add-in using the [application-specific Office JavaScript APIs](../develop/application-specific-api-model.md), be sure to include error handling logic to account for runtime errors.
 Doing so is critical, due to the asynchronous nature of the APIs.

 ## Best practices